Skip to main content

 Research has also been done on ag producers’ perceptions of how the pandemic changed the promotion of their products and their relationship with consumers.

-Research in other areas like animal and food sciences, agricultural engineering and plant and soil sciences has a high impact on economic factors and human health, such as microbiologists seeking cures for diseases through the study of immune defense molecules.
-Scientists in the Department of Biochemistry and Molecular Biology work at the molecular level in all areas of our research, making discoveries that contribute to plant, animal and human health.
+The Rural Renewal Initiative is a multi-institution program designed to encourage the renewal of rural communities through interdisciplinary research and community engagement.
+Research in other areas like animal and food sciences, agricultural engineering and plant and soil sciences has a high impact on the Oklahoma economy and human health.
+Molecular biologists are making discoveries that contribute to plant, animal and human health.

 MENUCLOSE